sav-che/TL-2/Authors/Childs, Thomas White {std. Th.W. Childs}.md

-> [!cite] BHL link: this entry starts at [page 102](https://www.biodiversitylibrary.org/item/103860#page/112/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 102](https://www.biodiversitylibrary.org/page/33265779) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Childs, Thomas White (1908-x), American botanist, born at Rockwell City, Iowa, educated at Oregon State College, and the University of Pennsylvania, Ph.D.
-1936 at this university, ca. 1939 employed at the Division of Forest Pathology, Portland, Oregon. (*Th.W.
-Childs*).
+1936 at this university, ca. 1939 employed at the Division of Forest Pathology, Portland, Oregon.
+**Abbreviated name**: *Th.W.
+Childs*

 #### Herbarium and types